Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Navigate route/README.md

 ## How to use the sample

-Tap 'Navigate' to simulate traveling and to receive directions from a preset starting point to a preset destination.
-Tap 'Reset' to start the simulation from the beginning.
+Tap "Navigate" to simulate traveling and to receive directions from a preset starting point to a preset destination.
+Tap "Reset" to start the simulation from the beginning.

 ## How it works